Volunteering in Ghana

 Are you a veterinary student, aspiring veterinary student, or practicing veterinarian?
-If so, we need your help on the Volunteer Veterinary Care in Ghana project!
+If so, we need your help on the Veterinary Care Volunteering in Ghana project!
 As a developing country with a significant population of domestic animals roaming the busy streets of Accra, veterinary services are always in need.

-The Volunteer Veterinary Care in Ghana project is the perfect opportunity for current / aspiring veterinary students to gain valuable hands-on experience in a clinical setting.
+The Veterinary Care Volunteering in Ghana project is the perfect opportunity for current / aspiring veterinary students to gain valuable hands-on experience in a clinical setting.
 Whereas practicing veterinarians participating in the project can exchange industry insight with their Ghanaian counterparts.

 Volunteers will work alongside local veterinarians to help care for local animals.
 This will include educating owners on the best treatments for the welfare of their animal, providing assistance when tending to injuries, and providing care for animals left at the center.
 You will also have the opportunity to learn from the local veterinarians about medical treatments for various injuries and illnesses.